Tips for using Voice Control with iPhone and iPod touch

 - When using a Bluetooth headset, press and hold the "call" button until the Voice Control screen appears.

-For voice dialing (iPhone only)
+For FaceTime (on all devices) and voice dialing (on iPhone only)

 - Avoid possessive names.
 Instead of saying "call Frank's mobile" try "call Frank on his mobile."